danielraffel/raindrop-to-ghost-sync/README.md

 ---

-### 📌 To Do (maybe / doubtful)
+## 📌 To Do

--	Add deletion support: Remove Ghost posts if the corresponding Raindrop no longer has tag 1
+- Add deletion support: Remove Ghost posts if the corresponding Raindrop no longer has the custom tag
   - Strategy: Retrieve all links-tagged Ghost posts → extract raindrop-id from each → query Raindrop API → if tag is missing, delete the post
   - Consider adding a simple database or caching layer to avoid redundant API calls
--	Add support for a .env file
+- Add support for a `.env` file

 ---

-### 📄 License
+## 📄 License

 MIT License.